RetroDECK/ES-DE/THEMES-DEV.md

     - Possible combinations:
     - `0 0` - automatically size so text fits on one line (expanding horizontally).
     - `w 0` - automatically wrap text so it doesn't go beyond `w` (expanding vertically).
-    - `w h` - works like a "text box."
+    - `w h` - works like a "text box".
 If `h` is non-zero and `h` <= `fontSize` (implying it should be a single line of text), text that goes beyond `w` will be truncated with an elipses (...).
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
 * `rotation` - type: FLOAT
     - Angle in degrees that the text should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
     - Default is `0`
 * `rotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the text will be rotated.